cankurttekin/WikiArt-Wallpaper-Gnome/README.md

 ![til](/wikiart-extension-demo.gif)

 # Contribute
-You can help with development by contributing code, testing on other GNOME versions and reporting issues.
+You can help with development by contributing code, testing on other GNOME versions and reporting issues.<br>
+Alternatively, you can consider supporting the WikiArt project that makes this extension possible, [WikiArt.org - How to contribute](https://www.wikiart.org/en/how-to-contribute).